TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

   <img src="https://user-images.githubusercontent.com/87380104/169865516-cd07abd2-bc78-40f1-8356-75f1960db86a.png">
   <h3><b>🧲Magnet Links DL:</b></h3>
   <h4><b>Function allow anyone to download torrent using magnet link directly into any cloud with high speed.
 It uses LibTorrent which is a lightweight powerful BitTorrent client.
 User can download multiple magnet links at once, just keep the <code>Source</code> field empty.</b></h4>
-  <h4><b>Provide the Destination path in <code>Destination</code> field where all downloaded torrent files will be copied and run the code.User can provide as many magnet link as you can but only 1 magnet link per input box and hit enter! once you done adding magnet links, just type <code>Exit</code> and it will start downloading it.</b></h4>
+  <h4><b>Provide the Destination path in <code>Destination</code> field where all downloaded torrent files will be copied and run the code.
+User can provide as many magnet link as you can but only 1 magnet link per input box and hit enter! once you done adding magnet links, just type <code>Exit</code> and it will start downloading it.</b></h4>
   <img src="https://user-images.githubusercontent.com/87380104/169769919-fcc52d17-3b1c-4bb7-ba28-c29960d00b56.png">
   <h3><b>🗃️Torrent Files DL:</b></h3>
   <h4><b>Function gives ability to download torrent from <code>.torrent</code> files, user can provide as many torrent files as much it want.
 This function also uses LibTorrent to deliver fast download speed.</b></h4>